-142 2.1.1.
+2.1.1.
 Herbal substances

 For cultivated plants, the growing conditions should be chosen in order to avoid unnecessary microbial contamination.
-If manure is used as a fertiliser, the manure should be carefully composted before use.
+For instance, if manure is used as a fertiliser, the manure may be carefully composted before use.
 In view of the fact that many micro-organisms are host specific human faeces must not be used as fertiliser and direct use of sewage must also be avoided.

-- Where justified, fungicides can be used during cultivation of the plant in order to reduce fungal growth.
+Where justified, fungicides can be used during cultivation of the plant in order to reduce fungal growth.
 For both cultivated and wild plants, the time of harvest should be chosen so that the presence of external water on the plants is limited, i.e. by avoiding harvesting during or immediately after rainfall or heavy morning/evening dew.
-Growing the plants in green houses provides some opportunity to control airborne and animal contamination which may help to reduce microbial contamination. - 152 After harvest, unless frozen, herbal substances intended for fresh use, should be processed - 153 immediately.
-If the herbal substance is to be dried before use, the drying process (method and time) - 154 should be described.
-Drying should be as fast and uniform as possible, as this step is the most critical - 155 for the growth of moulds and bacteria and formation of mycotoxins.
-Insufficient drying which leads to - 156 increased levels of microbial contamination should not be resolved primarily by applying - 157 decontamination methods to the product. - Any use of cleaning (dusting off or washing), cutting, freezing and storage of the herbal substance may - 159 have a positive or negative impact on the final level of microbial contamination.
-If the herbal substance - is cleaned by washing with water, the quality of the water should be considered as a possible risk formicrobial contamination. - 161 microbial contamination. - 162 The packaging material and storage conditions for the herbal substance should be chosen in order to - 163 prevent microbial growth and secondary contamination.
-Storage at low temperatures may lead to - 164 formation of condensed water, which may pose a contamination risk.
+Growing the plants in green houses provides some opportunity to control airborne and animal contamination.

+After harvest, unless frozen, herbal substances intended for fresh use, should be processed immediately.
+If the herbal substance is to be dried before use, the drying process (method and time) should be described.
+Drying should be as fast and uniform as possible, as this step is the most critical for the growth of moulds and bacteria and formation of mycotoxins.
+Insufficient drying which leads to increased levels of microbial contamination should not be resolved primarily by applying decontamination methods to the product.

+If the herbal substance is cleaned by washing with water, the quality of the water should be considered as a possible risk for microbial contamination.

+The packaging material and storage conditions for the herbal substance should be chosen in order to prevent microbial growth and secondary contamination.
+Storage at low temperatures may lead to formation of condensed water, which may pose a contamination risk.

-165 2.1.2.
+2.1.2.
 Herbal preparations

-- 166 The principles of fast, efficient and homogenous processing during manufacture for the herbal - 167 substance should also be applied to herbal preparations.
-Relevant steps and in-process controls include - 168 extraction temperatures and times, in particular for aqueous extractions, vacuum evaporation of - 169 extracts, distillation of essential oils and holding times.
-The manufacturing method should be validated - and appropriate IPCs should be set.
-Expressed juices and herbal extracts prepared with water or with - 171 low concentrations of alcohol are at particular risk of microbial contamination.
-The addition of - 172 preservatives to extracts and expressed juices may be considered as an option.
-The choice and - 173 concentration of the preservative should be fully justified, in accordance with current guidelines, which - 174 should include evidence of preservative efficacy. - 175 In addition to microbial contamination arising from the herbal substance itself, microbial contamination - arising from water, organic extraction solvents, excipients for standardisation or technological purposes should also be considered. - 178 The packaging material and storage conditions for the herbal preparation should be chosen in order to - 179 prevent microbial growth and secondary contamination.
+The principles of fast, efficient and homogenous processing during manufacture for the herbal substance should also be applied to herbal preparations.
+Relevant steps and in-process controls include extraction temperatures and times, in particular for aqueous extractions, vacuum evaporation of extracts, distillation of essential oils and holding times.
+Expressed juices and herbal extracts prepared with water or with low concentrations of alcohol are at particular risk of microbial contamination.
+The addition of preservatives to extracts and expressed juices may be considered as an option.
+The choice and concentration of the preservative should be fully justified, in accordance with current guidelines, which should include evidence of preservative efficacy.

+In addition to microbial contamination arising from the herbal substance itself, microbial contamination arising from water, extraction solvents, excipients for standardisation or technological purposes should also be controlled, since it contributes to the total microbiological contamination of the herbal preparation.

+The packaging material and storage conditions for the herbal preparation should be chosen in order to prevent microbial growth and secondary contamination.

-180 2.1.3.
+2.1.3.
 Herbal medicinal products

-- 181 The principles for addressing microbial contamination in herbal substances and herbal preparations 182 also apply to manufacture, transportation and storage of the HMP. - 183 Microbial contamination of excipients used to produce the chosen dosage form should be controlled and184 monitored. - 185 The limits for microbiological purity of the finished product will depend on the dosage form and 186 administration route, cf. section 2.3.
+The principles for addressing microbial contamination in herbal substances and herbal preparations also apply to manufacture, transportation and storage of the HMP.

+Microbial quality of excipients used to produce the chosen dosage form should be controlled in accordance with Ph.
+Eur. and EU guidelines.

-187 2.2.
+2.2.
 Methods for reduction of microbial contamination